goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 ![Image of Megatron](/assets/blog_assets/evolution_of_llms/75.webp)
 [source](https://huggingface.co/docs/transformers/v4.19.4/en/parallelism)

-This is the kind of parallelism first introuduce by tehe eegatron paper
+This is the kind of parallelism first introuduce by the megatron paper.

-This is a great read on the topic as well [github comment](https://github.com/huggingface/transformers/issues/10321#issuecomment-783543530)
+This is a great read on the topic as well [github comment](https://github.com/huggingface/transformers/issues/10321#issuecomment-783543530).

 In this you partition the individual tensors (weights, activations) across devices.
 And each device computes a portion of the tensor.

-This was beautifully explained by the paper, Image you have to do an operation (as shown in the above image).
+This was beautifully explained by the paper, Imagine you have to do an operation (as shown in the above image).
 We can simply break the matrix and compute it in different devices and put it back together.

-"""

-#### Tensor Parallelism

-[cite_start]This is the primary innovation detailed in the Megatron-LM paper[cite: 1477].
-Instead of splitting entire layers across GPUs (inter-layer), Tensor Parallelism splits the individual, massive matrices (the tensors) _inside_ each layer (intra-layer).

-[cite_start]Let's look at how this works for a standard Transformer block, which consists of a Multi-Layer Perceptron (MLP) and a self-attention block[cite: 1563].

 **Parallelizing the MLP Block**

-An MLP block contains two linear layers. [cite_start]The first is a GEMM (GEneral Matrix Multiply) followed by a GeLU nonlinearity [cite: 1564-1565]:
+An MLP block contains two linear layers.
+The first is a GEMM (GEneral Matrix Multiply) followed by a GeLU nonlinearity:

 $$
 Y = \text{GeLU}(XA)